Expungement / Sealing Records

 One of the best things you can do is call the attorneys of The Law Office of Stein & Markus in Bellflower.
 Depending on your criminal history, we may be able to help clear your record through either expungement (dismissing old convictions) or record sealing (sealing arrest records if you weren’t convicted).
-Your eligibility for either of these options can only be determined by a close review of your history, so finding a lawyer you can trust is important.
+Your eligibility for either of these options can only be determined by a close review of your history, so finding a Los Angeles criminal defense lawyer you can trust is important.
 With decades of legal experience and hundreds of satisfied clients, you’ll find that lawyer here.

 What Can an Expungement Do in California?

 Essentially, record expungement is a dismissal of an old conviction.
 If successful, you are released from “all penalties and disabilities resulting from the offense.”
 Once the process is complete, you are legally allowed to say you have never been convicted or arrested.
 Your record will show a dismissed case.